 This recipe was inspired by my cranberry holiday mule featuring festive flavors of cranberry, ginger, and rosemary.
 Most of the time, when cocktails have a sprig of fresh rosemary as a garnish, there isn’t any actual rosemary in the drink.
 This simple syrup is here to change all that. 😏 It’s perfect for adding a little something extra to all of your cocktails, mocktails, and more any time of year, but even more so during the holidays. 😌

-💕 why you’ll love this rosemary simple syrup recipe
+why this rosemary simple syrup recipe works:

 🌿 bold & herbaceous.
 Rosemary is a loud and proud flavor that takes center stage.
 This fragrant syrup is the perfect way to incorporate the beloved woodsy flavor of rosemary into any beverage.